-If anyone can righteously called an icon it’s dance artist Deborah Hay.
+If anyone can be righteously called an icon it’s dance artist Deborah Hay.

 In the 1960s she pioneered modern dance at the now-legendary Judson Dance Theatre in New York, a collective of radical and influential dancers, composers, and visual artists that included Yvonne Rainer, Merce Cunningham, Robert Rauschenberg.
 The group rejected the limitations of technique, virtuoso and narrative.
 Everyday movement became inspiration for dance and the ethos placed process over a polished performance.

 Based in Austin since the 1970s, Hays’ dance centers on undoing the body’s reliance on learned behavior.
-Her teaching focused on a set of practices she termed “playing awake,” that engaged the performer on several levels of consciousness at once.
+Her teaching focuses on a set of practices she terms “playing awake,” which engages the performer on several levels of consciousness at once.

 Among her many grants and awards are the inaugural Duke Artist Award in 2012.
 In 2015, Hay received France’s Minister of Culture and Communication awarded Hay the title of Chevallier de L’Ordre Des Arts et Des Lettres.